-- Developers interested in building Java-based mail and messaging applications, whether client, server or middleware. - Application developers who want to "mail-enable" their applications. - Service Providers who want to implement specific protocol implementations.
+- Developers interested in building Java-based mail and messaging applications, whether client, server or middleware. - Application developers who need to "mail-enable" their applications. - Service Providers who need to implement specific access and transfer protocols.
 For example; a telecommunications company can use the Java Mail API to implement a PAGERTransport protocol, which sends mail messages to alphanumeric pagers.